DrLea/fluent_python/README.md

 type(name, (tuple of parent classes if no then object,), {dict of methods and attrs}) -> class

-namedtuple can also be used to create simple classes as data storages yet in most trivial cases
+NamedTuple can also be used to create simple classes as data storages yet in most trivial cases, but it is not the same